MicrosoftDocs/power-automate-docs/articles/embed-flow-dev.md

 }
 ```

 Next, the `widgetDoneCallback` is a callback function that needs to be called once the host has the token.
-This is done because token aquisition is likely an async process.
+This is done because token acquisition is likely an async process.
 The parameters that need to be passed in when calling this fuction are (errorResult: any, successResult: any).
 The successResult will depend on the callback type.
 For GetAccessToken the type is:

 ```
 export interface IGetAccessTokenResult {
     token: string;
 }
 ```